mrpascal1/mrpascal1.github.io/_posts/2022-01-05-rxjava-intro.md

 *   <code>void onComplete()</code>: This event terminates the event sequence with success.
 Now the Observable completed and won't emit any other events.
 *   <code>void onError(Throwable t)</code>: This event also terminates the event
-    sequence but with an error andwill not emit other events. <br>
+    sequence but with an error and will not emit other events. <br>

 Synchronous example of RxJava -
 ```java